C++ Compilation and Linkage

 #endif // MYPROJECT_HEADER_H

-#pragma once is shorter and less error-prone (no risk of macro name collision).
+#pragma once— shorter, no macro collision risk.
 All major compilers support it.
-Use it unless you're targeting a really exotic toolchain.
+Use unless targeting exotic toolchain.

 What goes in headers